BIMSBbioinfo/janggu/README.rst

 for the use with keras as well as consistently evaluating model performances for model comparison and/or hypothesis testing might cause significant overhead to deal with.
-Janggo facilitates easy **Genomics data acquisition** and **out-of-the-box evaluation** so that you can concentrate on designing the neural network architecture primarily.
+Janggu facilitates easy **Genomics data acquisition** and **out-of-the-box evaluation** so that you can concentrate on designing the neural network architecture primarily.

-Some of the hallmarks of Janggo are:
+Some of the hallmarks of Janggu are:

-1. Janggo builds upon keras to define, train and evaluate neural network in a flexible manner.
+1. Janggu builds upon keras to define, train and evaluate neural network in a flexible manner.
-2. Janggo provides special data containers for processing genomics data, including nucleotide sequences or coverage tracks from next-generation sequencing.
+2. Janggu provides special data containers for processing genomics data, including nucleotide sequences or coverage tracks from next-generation sequencing.
-3. Janggo facilitates reproducibility and eases model comparison by producing log files, storage of model parameters and evaluating various performance metrics out of the box.
+3. Janggu facilitates reproducibility and eases model comparison by producing log files, storage of model parameters and evaluating various performance metrics out of the box.
-4. Janggo supports processing of too-large-to-keep-in-memory dataset by loading the data in batches from disk.
+4. Janggu supports processing of too-large-to-keep-in-memory dataset by loading the data in batches from disk.

-Why Janggo?
+Why Janggu?

-`Janggo <https://en.wikipedia.org/wiki/Janggu>`_ is a Korean percussion instrument that looks like an hourglass.
+`Janggu <https://en.wikipedia.org/wiki/Janggu>`_ is a Korean percussion instrument that looks like an hourglass.

-Like the two ends of the instrument, the Janggo package represents the two ends of a deep learning application in genomics, namely data acquisition and evaluation (see Figure above).
+Like the two ends of the instrument, the Janggu package represents the two ends of a deep learning application in genomics, namely data acquisition and evaluation (see Figure above).